puzl-cloud/terraform-puzl-gitlabaccesstoken/README.md

 This Terraform module is designed to create a Kubernetes Secret object with a GitLab access token within [Cloud Pipelines Service](https://gitlab-pipelines.puzl.cloud) by Puzl.

-The detailed description of the fields used in this module can be found in the related [GitLab Access Token documentation](https://gitlab-pipelines.puzl.cloud/docs/api/native-kubernetes-resources/secret/#gitlab-access-tokens).
+The detailed description of the fields used in this module can be found in the related [GitLab access token documentation](https://gitlab-pipelines.puzl.cloud/docs/api/native-kubernetes-resources/secret/#gitlab-access-tokens).

 ## Features